JOHN NAYLOR

 Research summary

-John Naylor is the National Finds Adviser for Early Medieval and Later Coinage, part of the Portable Antiquities Scheme which records archaeological objects found by members of the public.
-He also runs the Museum’s Coin and Archaeological Object Identification Service and is director of the project 'An Iron-Age to Post-Roman Landscape on the Berkshire Downs'.
+John Naylor is the National Finds Adviser for Early Medieval and Later Coinage, part of the Portable Antiquities Scheme, a project recording archaeological objects found by members of the public.
+He also works on the digitisation of the Coin Room’s early modern collection.

 Project